 In addition to the area's superb infrastructure and workforce, Swindon and Wiltshire is also simply a great environment to live in.

-- A great location - 2 World Heritage Sites, many areas of outstanding natural beauty and local attractions.
+- A great location - two World Heritage Sites, many areas of outstanding natural beauty and local attractions.
 Take Stonehenge, Avebury, Lydiard Park and Longleat Safari Park, for example.

 - Housing - a wide range available, with vibrant cities and rural areas having property costs that are 75% less than that of London.